Santibio/liteflix/README.md

 ### JavaScript

 - [React](http://facebook.github.io/react) is used for UI.
-- [Redux-Toolki] (https://redux-toolkit.js.org/) is used for managing global state
+- [Redux-Toolkit](https://redux-toolkit.js.org/) is used for managing global state

 ### CSS